mongodb-labs/symfony-mongodb/README.md

 ## Database Usage

 The client service provides access to databases and collections.
-You can access a database by calling the `selectDatabase` method, passing the database name and potential options:
+You can access a database by calling the `getDatabase` method, passing the database name and potential options:

 ```php
 use MongoDB\Client;